lungothrin/bottled-shell/README.md

 Suppose you are using `bash` as login shell.

-Create an alias for bottled-shell
+Create an alias for bottled-shell.

 ```bash
 sudo ln -s /opt/bottled-shell/bin/bottled-shell /opt/bottled-shell/bin/bottled-bash